powsybl/powsybl-core/docs/architecture/dynamic-simulation/impact-analysis.md

-# Impact analysis
+# Dynamic simulation - Impact analysis

-TO BE COMPLETED
+*TO BE COMPLETED*